RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 		  t c     g o X K           j   ;         '   S   L W `     8   U |   & 6 ,   d

-	I learned a lot completing this excercise, in particular, how to leverage tools like "netcat", "curl", and "telnet" to accomplish networking tasks.
+	I learned a lot completing this exercise, in particular, how to leverage tools like "netcat", "curl", and "telnet" to accomplish networking tasks.
 These tools allowed me to scan for open ports on external networked devices, connect to these devices from my terminal, and communicate with them throughout my journey.
-Also, I gained experience with security related tasks, such as password cracking, and made use of the "strings" command to inspect an execuatable file for useful information during a penetration test.
+Also, I gained experience with security related tasks, such as password cracking, and made use of the "strings" command to inspect an executable file for useful information during a penetration test.